DenidyaFadiya/Denidya-s-Portfolio/Tableau portfolio Link.md

 This Visualization shows the covid situation and the spreadness of the pandemic throughout the country

-You can Check my Portfolio here : https://public.tableau.com/app/profile/denidya.fadiya
+You can Check my Tableau Interactive Dashboard Portfolio here : https://public.tableau.com/app/profile/denidya.fadiya